nvidia-riva/tutorials/deploy-gke.md

 <img src="http://developer.download.nvidia.com/notebooks/dlsw-notebooks/riva_asr_deploy-eks/nvidia_logo.png" style="width: 90px; float: right;">

-# How to Deploy Riva at Scale on Google Cloud with GKE
+# How do I Deploy Riva at Scale on Google Cloud with GKE?

 This is an example of deploying and scaling Riva Speech Skills on Google Cloud (GCP) Google Kuberenetes Engine (GKE) with Traefik-based load balancing.
 It includes the following steps: